oresat/oresat-c3-software/docs/state.rst

 State Machine
 -------------

-For specific timeouts and delays values, see the ``oresat_c3.dcf`` file.
+For specific timeouts and delays values, see the ``od.yaml`` file.

-.. note:: State is periodically save to F-RAM.
+.. note:: State is periodically save to F-RAM and before a reset.
 On a reset, the last state will be the initial state.

 .. mermaid::